 Please note that recruitment weekend will be February 20-21, 2015 (arrival on the 19th, depart on the 21st)

 Although a comprehensive funding package is available for the students admitted to the Clinical Area, we strongly encourage all applicants to apply for predoctoral scholarships and fellowships.

 Applicants with scholarly interests in education, women’s studies, or social work should consider applying to one of our joint programs in education (CPEP), women’s studies, or social work — in addition to or instead of — the clinical psychology program.
 These programs offer special opportunities for interdisciplinary scholarship.

-Acceptance to our clinical psychology program is highly competitive.
-We view the entire application package of all applicants and select those best fit our program.
+Acceptance into our clinical psychology program is highly competitive.
+We view the entire application package of all applicants and select those best fit for our program.
 Although we do not have rigid admission criteria, competitive applicants usually have very high undergraduate GPAs and GRE scores, significant research experience (e.g., paper or poster presentations at regional and national conferences, publications, senior/honors thesis, etc.), and a close match between the student’s research interest and the expertise of our faculty.